The JULES Community

 - JULES support: jules-support*A*T*metoffice.gov.uk for all technical issues with JULES, Rose, Cylc or FCM, however please check the documentation and tutorials on the JULES TRAC and JULES manual pages before emailing a support request.

-- Finally, there are also the Met Office JULES Announce and JULES General Discussions yammer groups (email Kerry Smout-Day for an invitation).
+- Finally, there are also the Met Office JULES Announce and JULES General Discussions Yammer groups (email Scientific_Partnerships@metoffice.gov.uk for an invitation).

 In common with all land surface models, JULES needs three elements to perform a simulation: driving data, ancillary/prescribed data and control files (together these are called the 'model configuration').
 Here is a list of standard configurations for JULES.

 These are met. data or climate data, which can either be obtained from standard open-access datasets (see table below; usually in NetCDF format) or from a met. station (as in e.g. the Loobos example or studies like Marthews et al. 2012).
 Basically, JULES requires data on Radiation (downward SW and LW), Precipitation (rainfall and snowfall), Temperature, Specific humidity and Wind speed (more specifically, the variables listed here must be available for every timestep, although JULES can do some interpolation/disaggregation automatically if the simulation timestep differs from the driving data timestep (e.g. 3 hourly data to half hourly or daily data to hourly).
 JULES-appropriate sources include:

 |Data source||Extent||Resolution||Time Range||Comments|